amalsebs/calendar-app-vuejs-firebase/README.md

 # calendar-app-vuejs-firebase
-A basic calendar web application made in vue.js (and vuetify) and firebase (firestore)
+A basic calendar web application made in vue.js (and vuetify) and firestore